DataDog/integrations-core/ecs_fargate/README.md

 ### Events

-The ECS Fargate check does not include any event at this time.
+The ECS Fargate check does not include any events at this time.

 ### Service Checks

-The ECS Fargate check does not include any service check at this time.
+The ECS Fargate check does not include any service checks at this time.

 ## Troubleshooting